edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnLinuxDistro.md

     - Your installation process may vary based on Linux version/distribution

-- Consul, version 1.10 or later as of the Kamakura release
+- Consul, version 1.16 as of the Napa release
     - See [Open Source Consul for help](https://www.consul.io/)
     - How to check for existence and version on your machine

         ![image](ConsulCheck.png)

-- Redis,version 6.2 or later as of the Kamakura release
+- Redis,version 7.0 as of the Napa release
     - See [How to install and configure Redis on Ubuntu 20.04](https://linuxize.com/post/how-to-install-and-configure-redis-on-ubuntu-20-04/)
     - How to check for existence and version on your machine